jano7/executor/README.md

 underlyingExecutor.awaitTermination(timeout, TimeUnit.SECONDS);

-// if the executor terminates before a timeout, then it is guaranteed that all accepted tasks have been executed
+// if the executor terminates before a timeout, then it is guaranteed all accepted tasks have been executed
 ```
 The `KeySequentialExecutor` and `KeySequentialRunner` do not support back-pressure.
 It means that `execute` and `run`
 methods never block, instead the submitted tasks are put into a queue where they wait until executed by the underlying